VAlgoLang/valgolang.github.io/_sources/python_library.rst.txt

 Code Block
 --------------------

-The Code Block is your inputed ManimDSL code which appears at the bottom left of your screen.
+The Code Block is your inputed VAlgoLang code which appears at the bottom left of your screen.
 If you do not want this code to appear, remove this part from the construct function.

 .. code :: python